frankiesanjana/bake-it-better/README.md

 <img src="docs/readme-images/features/intro-text.png" alt="Image showing welcome message and introduction">

 - Users are deliberately not presented with a signup button at this point.
 New users to a website are unlikely to sign up at this stage even if presented with a signup button, since they are still becoming familiar with the site and do not yet have a compelling reason to do so.
-- Visitors who are forced to sign up to a website before they are sufficiently familiar with it are highly likely to simply navigate away from the site: [Nielsen Norman Group](https://www.nngroup.com/articles/login-walls/) research notes this, saying "In our many usability tests, we rarely have seen users more annoyed than when they come across a login wall" and "Demanding that users register or log in before they can use an app or see website information has high interaction cost".
+- Visitors who are pushed to sign up to a website before they are sufficiently familiar with it are highly likely to simply navigate away from the site: [Nielsen Norman Group](https://www.nngroup.com/articles/login-walls/) research notes this, saying "In our many usability tests, we rarely have seen users more annoyed than when they come across a login wall" and "Demanding that users register or log in before they can use an app or see website information has high interaction cost".

 - For this reason, and given that users can choose to sign up at any time using the links in the navigation bar, the homepage continues straight to the main content: